japinol7/flask-api-calls/README.md

                                                                           https://platform.openai.com/docs/introduction
                                                                           https://platform.openai.com/docs/api-reference/introduction

+    Marvel Comics [deactivated]     https://www.marvel.com/comics/	    We are sad to announce that The Marvel Developer Portal has been sunset and is no longer available.
-    Marvel Comics           https://www.marvel.com/comics/	            The Marvel Comics API is a tool to help developers everywhere create amazing, uncanny and incredible web sites and applications using data from the several years of the Marvel age of comics.
+                                                                        The Marvel Comics API was a tool to help developers everywhere create amazing, uncanny and incredible web sites and applications using data from the several years of the Marvel age of comics.
-                                                                        An API key is needed to request the API.
+                                                                        An API key was needed to request the API.
                                                                             Regarding this example you must create the folder marvel_api_keys in the HOME directory with a file containing your API public key (marvel_public_key.key) and another file containing your API private key marvel_private_key.key